 Store in an airtight container (these Rubbermaid ones are my favorite) for up to 5 days.
 You can freeze in an airtight container for up to 3 months.

-If you like this recipe, here are a few others to try:
+If you like this one, here are a few other cookie recipes to try:

 Pumpkin Cut-Out Sugar Cookies